Medical Home: A Family-centered System of Care

 - Discuss ways to improve care for children and youth with special health care needs and disabilities, and how to begin setting up a medical home with your colleagues and patients

-- Read the National Center for Medical Home Implementation’s webpage, How to Implement
+- Read the National Center for Medical Home Implementation’s webpage, Building Your Medical Home

-- Read the Joint Principles of the Patient-Centered Medical Home
+- Read the Tips to Understand and Implement the Medical Home Model

 *Who are children with special health needs?